 3. Gilders Paste

-Gilders Paste doesn’t tent to stick to baked clay very well (it scratches off), so adding it to raw clay is a much better strategy.
+Gilders Paste doesn’t tend to stick to baked clay very well (it scratches off), so adding it to raw clay is a much better strategy.
 It stays better when baked on.
 This is the color called “Inca Gold”.
 It had a surface that almost looked burnished and I liked the warm glow it had, probably more similar to an old brass.
 It’s not very sparkly when used like this, but I know it works really well as an antiquing treatment that adds a subtle shimmer.
 Gilders Paste has a full range of metallic and also non-metallic colors and shades, and thins with turpentine.

 By the way, the name of this product really is spelled “Gilders Paste”.
 There is no “u” and there’s also no apostrophe.
 Gild, in this case, refers to the word meaning to coat something with gold.